Thank you for getting in touch!

 Amcor is one of the companies leading the charge in incorporating advanced technologies in the food supply chain.
 The intelligent packaging company creates smart packages for food products, pharmaceuticals, and household items.

-One such product is a near-field communication (NFC) enabled product package powered by IoT, Artificial Intelligence, and Blockchain technologies.
+One such product is a near-field communication (NFC) enabled product package powered by IoT blockchain technology, Artificial Intelligence, and Blockchain technologies.
+This decentralized and secure framework tackles significant challenges such as cybersecurity, scalability, and trust.
 Beyond static information display, flexible packages produced by Amcor will allow products to collect data and interact with other devices near them.
 For instance, a product could send information to consumer devices when it is nearing its expiry date or inform a storekeeper when an item needs to be replenished.

 FAQ